NCRC - About us

 The NCRC continues to have a close relationship with the Cluster of Excellence NeuroCure.
 In addition, it is also supported by the faculty of the Charité and the Berlin Institute of Health (BIH).

 Translating findings from basic research into clinical application

-The NCRC provides all NeuroCure/neuroscientific researchers with supportive services for planning and conducting their own investigator-initiated trials (IITs) and studies in cooperation with industry.
+The NCRC offers all NeuroCure/neuroscience researchers support services for planning and conducting their own investigator-initiated trials (IITs) as well as studies in cooperation with industry.

-New findings from basic neuroscientific research - for example on stroke, multiple sclerosis, dementia, epilepsy or psychiatric disorders - can be tested in clinical studies and subsequently implemented in diagnostics and therapy.
-Patients have direct access to the new diagnosis and therapy methods via study participation.
+New findings from basic neuroscientific research - for example on stroke, multiple sclerosis, dementia, epilepsy or psychiatric diseases - can be investigated in clinical studies and subsequently implemented in diagnostics and therapy.
+By participating in a study, patients have direct access to the new diagnosis and therapy methods.

-In the future, the NCRC will be extended by the NCRC BrainLab module.
-In close cooperation with other clinical areas such as the rescue centre, neurosurgery, or intensive care unit, treatment methods, especially for acute and hyperacute diseases, will be developed.
+Since 2019, the NCRC's outpatient study infrastructure has been complemented by the NCRC BrainLab module.
+In close cooperation with other clinical areas such as the emergency department, neurosurgery or the intensive care unit, treatment methods are developed here, especially for acute and hyperacute diseases.

-Since 2014, the NCRC has been certified as a Clinical Research Center that includes Site Management Organisation and Biomarker Sample Management for developing, conducting and administering neurological and psychiatric studies according to DIN ISO 9001.
+The NCRC is certified since July 2014 as a Clinical Research Center including Site Management Organisation and biomarker sample management for the development, conduct and administration of neurological and psychiatric studies according to DIN ISO 9001.